js141199/Terminal-Based-File-Explorer/README.md

-# Terminal-Based-File-Explorer
+# Terminal - Based - File - Explorer

-## Application modes:
+## Modes supported by File - Explorer:
 1. Normal mode (default mode) - used to explore the current directory and navigate the filesystem
 2. Command mode - used to enter shell commands